itsmostafa/certified-aws-developer-associate-notes/1-aws-fundamentals/elb.md

 * AWS takes care of upgrades, maintenance, high availability
 * AWS provides only a few configuration knobs

-It costs less to setup your own load balancer but it will be a lot more effort on your end.
+It costs less to setup your own load balancer, but it will be a lot more effort on your end.
 It is integrated with many AWS offerings / services

 #### Types of load balancers on AWS
 * Classic Load Balancer (v1 - older generation - 2009)